X

 At The University of Memphis, our vision is that academic advising will empower students, impact decisions, and exceed expectations.
 Academic advising is one of the ways that each new student can have one-on-one contact with a supportive member of the University community.
 Each undergraduate student will be required to meet with an academic advisor every semester.
 This meeting can be an important opportunity to assess the freshman student's adjustment to college.

 Freshmen meet with their academic advisor for the first time at New Student Orientation.
 The first advising appointment is a chance to meet the advisor and get acquainted.
-In addition, freshmen will plan for the first semester of classes during this meeting.
-Registration is completed at New Student Orientation.
+In addition, freshmen will plan and register for the first semester of classes during this meeting.

 Future meetings with the academic advisor will help the student clarify academic, career, and personal goals.
 The relationship with the academic advisor is enhanced by the active participation of the student.
 Read more about student and advisor responsibility in academic advising.